BretFisher/udemy-docker-mastery/dockerfiles/entrypoint/README.md

 ### Gotchas

 When you combine the `ENTRYPOINT` and the `CMD` [the resulting command may vary](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact) based on usage of either _shell_ or _exec_ form in the Dockerfile.
-If you use shell form with `ENTRYPOINT`, any `CMD` or run command-line arguements will be ignored and `ENTRYPOINT` will be started as a subcommand of `/bin/sh -c` which doesn't pass Unix signals like `SIGTERM` from `docker stop <container>`.
+If you use shell form with `ENTRYPOINT`, any `CMD` or run command-line arguments will be ignored and `ENTRYPOINT` will be started as a subcommand of `/bin/sh -c` which doesn't pass Unix signals like `SIGTERM` from `docker stop <container>`.

 ### Exercise 2